ptupitsyn/ptupitsyn.github.io/_posts/2017-07-28-Whats-New-In-Ignite-Net-2.1.md

 select _T0._KEY, _T0._VAL from "deals".Deal as _T0 inner join table (F0 nvarchar = ?) _T1 on (_T1.F0 = _T0.COMPANY)
 ```

+As you can see, this query is parametrised with a single `?`, so varying number of elements in local array does not affect cached query plan.

+# Conclusion
+## TODO